Example Image

 That warning feels prescient today.
 In Western Europe, Canada, and Japan, business formation and economic growth have been slowing, market concentration is rising, and political hostility toward “disruption” is spreading.
 Some policymakers dream of industrial planning and demonstrate hostility to tech innovation, such as generative AI, in its infancy.
 They forget it's the decentralized trial-and-error process that drives growth.

 But creative destruction cannot be replaced by government committees.
 Attempts to protect incumbents or “strategically guide” innovation risk entrenching mediocrity.
-A dynamic economy, by contrast, depends on permissionless experimentation, where entrepreneurs can enter, fail, and try again without asking the state’s blessing.
+A dynamic economy, by contrast, depends on permissionless experimentation, where entrepreneurs can enter, fail, and try again without asking the state’s permission.
+Policies like Europe's employment protection laws work against this process.

 The policy implications of this Nobel are clear.
 It can be difficult for governments to engineer innovation; their efforts are best employed in protecting the ecosystem that allows ideas to spread and enables economic growth.
 That means strong property rights, open markets, light regulation, and a culture that celebrates risk rather than punishes it.